You have ideas and users voter for them in UserVoice. Now your Product Team needs to use this data to build your roadmap.

 2. See How Many Accounts Want an IdeaYou must be using our Identify feature to pass Account Traits to use this part of the export.
 Learn more about this feature here.

-- Challenge: While the number of individual supporters is helpful, you need a bigger overview—How many accounts have requested this feature?
+- Challenge: While the number of individual voters is helpful, you need a bigger overview—How many accounts have requested this feature?
 Is it one account with 100 users, or is it 75 different accounts that need it?

-- Solution: When you export Ideas and Supporters, users' Account Traits (like account name and ID) are included in the export.
+- Solution: When you export Ideas and voters, users' Account Traits (like account name and ID) are included in the export.
 So you can use tools like Power BI, Google Sheets or Excel to determine how many and which accounts want the feature.

 3. Rank Ideas by a Particular Market Segment

-- Solution: You can filter and segment supporters on ideas by User and Account Traits like MRR, Free vs. Paid, Plan or User Type (learn how to pass these to UserVoice), NPS (if you're using our NPS Widget), and location (UserVoice captures the user's IP if they use the widget or web portal).
+- Solution: You can filter and segment voters on ideas by User and Account Traits like MRR, Free vs. Paid, Plan or User Type (learn how to pass these to UserVoice), NPS (if you're using our NPS Widget), and location (UserVoice captures the user's IP if they use the widget or web portal).

-4. Segment Supporters on an Idea
+4. Segment voters on an Idea

 Those just a few ideas for how to use our Analysis Export to make data-driven decisions.